VincentCavez/personalwebsite/content/about/_index.md

 I am a PhD student at [Inria Saclay][1], France, and I have the chance to work under the supervision of [Emmanuel Pietriga][7] and [Caroline Appert][8] within the [ILDA team][2].

 My thesis subject is ["Post-WIMP Interactive Data Manipulation"][6] but I prefer to call it by its core concept: "Structure versus freedom".
 On the one hand, computers are known for their structured software that you can master using mouse and keyboard, and on the other hand, tablets offer a greater freedom of action thanks to the pen and touch inputs.
-If not designed carefully, tablets software fail to benefit from this structure and from their own flexibility potential.
-Recently, I focused on people who use spreadsheets, music scores and maps and proposed interactive techniques to improve their tablet use.
+If not designed carefully, tablets software fail to benefit from both structure and their own flexibility potential.
+Thus, I work on interactive techniques to bind together these two aspects and improve the workflow on spreadsheets, music scores and maps.

 [1]: https://www.inria.fr/fr/centre-inria-de-saclay
 [2]: https://ilda.saclay.inria.fr/